tblenkinsop/Slip-and-Dilation-Tendencies/README.md

 Import the csv file to a GIS as a text-delimited file, noting that the geographic information for the fault segmetns is in the final column as WKT text<br>
 Labels are provded as a .gpkg file<br>
 The Slip and Dilation tendencies are also avialable in gpkg format<br>
+Please note that the spacing of the interpolated stresses in Fig. 1 of the above paper is 0.2° not 0.1° as stated in the paper.